-More than 20 years ago, the idea of a ‘digital nomad’ appeared in print for the first time.
-Tsugio Makimoto, the man who invented the phrase, actually published a book titled Digital Nomad, in which he tried to make people see that the rise of wireless network technology and lower mobility costs would eventually separate workers from their place of work, allowing them to work wherever they choose.
+More than 20 years ago, there was no such thing as VoIP Phone System.
+However, it is when the idea of a ‘digital nomad’ appeared in print for the first time.
+Tsugio Makimoto, the man who invented the phrase, actually published a book titled Digital Nomad.
+In his book, Makimoto explains that the rise of wireless network technology and lower mobility costs would eventually separate workers from their place of work, allowing them to work wherever they choose.
 At the time, it was a futuristic idea that was largely ignored by the public.

 It took another ten years for the idea to catch on, and ironically, most people credit another book with making the idea so popular.
-The second book was entrepreneur and marketer Tim Ferriss’s The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich, which sold more than 2.1 million copies and spent four years on The New York Times Best Seller list.
-In his book, Ferriss laid out his theory that by utilizing digital tools, an individual could telecommute from anywhere in the world.
+The second book was entrepreneur and marketer Tim Ferriss’s The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich.
+Ferriss sold more than 2.1 million copies and spent four years on The New York Times Best Seller list.
+In his book, Ferriss theorizes that by utilizing digital tools, individuals can telecommute from anywhere in the world.

 Now, with an incredible array of digital tools at our fingertips, more and more people are choosing to live a digitally nomadic life.
-One study released in 2018 found that 4.8 million Americans identified as a digital nomad, with that number set to grow in the future.
+One study released in 2018 found 4.8 million Americans identified as digital nomads, with that number set to grow in the future.

 What is a Digital Nomad?